-MUS 138 Cuban and Brazilian Drumming II
+MUS 138 Cuban and Brazilian Drumming II (.5 - 1)

-$1\frac{1}{2}$ , 2, or 3 hours laboratory

-Note: Cross listed as DNCE 138

-Intermediate level drum, percussion and song classes in the traditions of Escola de Samba from Rio de Janeiro, Brazil and Afro-Cuban traditions, Rumba, Congo, Makuta from Cuba.
+$1\frac{1}{2}$, 2, or 3 hours laboratory Limitation on enrollment: Enrollment subject to audition Note: Cross listed as DNCE 138 de Samba from Rio de Janeiro, Brazil and Afro-Cuban traditions, Rumba, Congo, Makuta from Cuba.
 Develop ability to work as part of a drum ensemble.